Photovoice: Modern implementation

 Photovoice has been adopted across disciplines, including public health, education, social work, and community development, and is frequently combined with other community-based and participatory action research methods.
-It is a qualitative approach used to address sensitive and complex issues and allows individuals to share their perspectives.
+It is a qualitative approach used to address sensitive and complex issues, allowing individuals to share their perspectives.
 It is used to elicit and analyze data for knowledge dissemination and mobilization.
 The aim is to inform and support the creation of appropriate interventions and actions regarding complex problems, including health and well-being, social inequality, and socioeconomic disparity.
-For example, the photovoice model has been used in higher education to teach social work students.
+The photovoice model has also been used in higher education to teach social work students.
 Photovoice has also been used to engage children and youth, providing them with an environment and opportunity to communicate concerns and coping strategies to policymakers and service providers.
 Overall, photovoice is used to investigate participants' lived experiences concerning systemic structures and social power relations and to communicate these experiences through a non-verbal medium.

 A photovoice project should aim to: